yatapone/SampleStorageAccess/README.md

 # SampleStorageAccess
-This is an Android sample code for using Storage Access Framework.
+This is an Android sample code for using Storage Access Framework (SAF).

 If JDK error happens, set your Android Studio to use Gradle JDK 11.<br>
 [Preferences] > [Build, Execution, Deployment] > [Build Tools] > [Gradle]